monta-app/static/terms-and-conditions.md

 For enterprises, business entities and other partners, Services may include both transaction fees and monthly subscription plans.

-Monta also sells physical goods, such as charge keys, QR stickers and SIM cards on the Monta Shop, where the prices will be clearly stated before purchase.
+Monta also sells physical goods, such as but not limited to RFID cards, QR stickers and SIM cards on the Monta Shop, where the prices will be clearly stated before purchase.

 Before the charging process, the price will be clearly displayed as fees per kWh of consumed energy, parking fees for time of parking at the charging station, and if applicable charging session starting fees and fees for time of charging.
 There may also be fees if the User decides to reserve a charging station, and if they do not show up, or overstay.
 You acknowledge that the final and payable price of the charging service is directly dependent on use, for example on the amount of consumed energy, and is therefore not always automatically provided before the start of the charging process.